jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

     def show(current_light, timer_done, walk_button):

-  the terminal_ is your friend and shows 3 failures with :ref:`TypeError<what causes TypeError?>`
+  the terminal_ is your friend, and shows 3 failures with :ref:`TypeError<what causes TypeError?>`

   .. code-block:: python